jellyfin-archive/jellyfin-docs/general/administration/Hardware-Acceleration/ubuntu-debian-nvence.md

      Finally run
                 `bash ./patch.sh`

     16. Now it should display succesfully patched.
 Now that everythings done you can restart xServer or whatever you were using for DE (Desktop Enviroment)
      To start your xserver run
                 `startx`
      Your Desktop Enviroment should then display login and move your way to your jellyfin install in browser

+###  Configuring Your Settings in Jellyfin

      ie. (internal ip adress of server):8096 ie. 192.168.1.155:8096

      ie. (if your on the computer where jellyfin is installed)       http://localhost:8096

      ie. (if you have a reverse-proxy running) https://sub.yourdomain.com        https://stream.jellyfin.com

-17. Once there click on the top left hamburger menu and click on dashboard in the menu
+     1. Once there click on the top left hamburger menu and click on dashboard in the menu

-18. Once Loaded click on the hamburger menu again and select playback
+     2. Once Loaded click on the hamburger menu again and select playback

-19. Now is IMPORTANT!!!
+     3. Now is IMPORTANT!!!
 Open this link [NVENC/DECODING SETTINGS FOR GPU](https://developer.nvidia.com/video-encode-decode-gpu-support-matrix#Encoder)
      Once there if your card is 2 years or older it will most likely not have NVENC (NVIDIA ENCODING) on the card.
 So lets go  scroll to the bottom and select the green button that says Geoforce/Titan becuase mine in this example is a Geoforce GTX 970.

     Now it should pull up more graphics card.
 Hit the key combinations CTRL + F and type your graphics card so im going to type 970.
 The page will take you to your card and now check the settings mine has these decoding features.
     `MPEG-1   YES      MPEG-2   YES      VC-1   YES      H.264(AVCHD)   YES`

      So because these are enabled please write them down somewhere.

-20. Now go back to Jellyfin and click the first dropdown menu and select Nvidia NVENC
+    3. Now go back to Jellyfin and click the first dropdown menu and select Nvidia NVENC

-21. Then enable only those options.
+    4. Then enable only those options.
 That you wrote down in step 19.
 So Since my card does not encoding i need to disable anything with encoding in the options if you dont bascically you wont be able to watch your videos on your Jellyfin server.

-22. Click on save at the bottom and check if they stuck by hitting on your keyboard CTR + F5 this should clear cache and refresh your page.
+    5. Click on save at the bottom and check if they stuck by hitting on your keyboard CTR + F5 this should clear cache and refresh your page.
 Now if you settings stuck on the playback page.
 Great Enjoy!
 IF NOT YOU NEED TO DOUBLE CHECK YOUR COMPATIBILITY WITH NVENC DECODING/ENCODING.
 The only way the settings wont stick is if your device is incompatible.
 So it says nope i dont like those settings and automatically reverts the changes to not harm your system.